-The production of Chateau Lanessan is large.
+The production of Chateau Lanessan is large, making the wine quite easy to find in the marketplace.
 On average close to 18,000 cases of wine per vintage are produced of Chateau Lanessan.
 There is a second wine, Les Caleches de Lanessan which made its debut in 1999.
 They also own Chateau de Sainte Gemme, an estate that is also situated in the Haut Medoc appellation.

 Serving and Decanting Chateau Lanessan with Wine, Food, Pairing Tips

 Chateau Lanessan is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-Young vintages can be decanted for 1 – 2 hours.
-This allows the wine to soften and open its perfume.
-The wine will also gently warm in the glass, releasing its aromatics.
-Older vintages might also need decanting, for both aerating and to remove the sediment.
 The wine of Chateau Lanessan is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
 Chateau Lanessan is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.

 Chateau Lanessan remains a popular Left Bank wine with consumers, due to its traditional, Bordeaux styled wine, low price and ability to age for decades.